 At 6 weeks, your baby should measure approximately 5-9mm long or be about the same size as a lentil.

 6 weeks into your pregnancy is also the earliest time you might be able to see a foetal heartbeat on the ultrasound monitor.
 It will be very faint at this stage and depending on the ultrasound equipment being used, you and the sonographer may not be able to see it at all.
 If a heartbeat can be seen, this can be seen as a tiny, flickering pulse on the screen.

 Don’t be alarmed if all you see on the ultrasound screen is a small, empty circle.
 It’s still very early days and it’s common for only a yolk sac to be visible.

-Right now your baby may look like a little tadpole.
+Right now, your baby may look like a little tadpole.
 Although it is still tiny, all of its important internal organs are developing.
-This development will be using a lot of your energy so make sure rest.
+This development will be using a lot of your energy so make sure you rest.
 And it’s really important to speak with your maternity care provider about taking folic acid supplements too.

 Edited and reviewed by Jane Barry, Midwife and Child Health Nurse July 2021.